Practitioner Marketing From Blogs to Tutorials: How Technical Content Marketing Is Changing

 2019: Blogs are a commodity

 Indeed, we like to say that, as of 2019, blogs have become a commodity.
-They are something you still need, but they are hardly enough to sustain a healthy content marketing operation on their own.
+They are something you still need, but they are not enough to sustain a healthy content marketing operation on their own.

 So what does it take to stand out today?
 One big trend we are seeing is a shift toward technical tutorials that are longer than blog posts and go into tremendous depth.
 Tutorials walk through how to achieve a given task or goal using a specific product.